-In Summer 1999, Alexey Ulyukaev, a long term friend and, at that moment, the first deputy of Yegor Gaidar presented a book “Right Turn” (“Pravyi Povorot”).
+In Summer 1999, Alexey Ulyukaev, a long term friend and, at that moment, the first deputy of Yegor Gaidar presented a book “Right Turn” (Pravyi Povorot).
 It was first published before Putin came to power and even before the start of the second Chechen campaign.
 At the time of the first printing, the ideas expressed in the book seemed controversial and risky, as it called on democratic and liberal activists to adopt the nationalist rhetoric of re-building the Russian Empire when campaigning for the December 1999 Duma elections: “Tradition must be our backbone, while our actions focus on Renewal” (Ulyukaev 1999).
 Later, the infamous Russian nationalist and open xenophobe Egor Holmogorov claimed that he was the ghost-writer of Ulyukaev’s book.

 In 2003, another leading spokesman of Russian “liberals,” Anatoly Chubais (who had brought to life Russia’s privatization program), published an essay on foreign policy offering a new vision of Russia's role in the post-Soviet space.
-He argued in particular that Russia's mission was to integrate the former Soviet republics into a "liberal empire" while the key role in building this new empire was given to the conditional supply of energy to the post-Soviet countries (Papava 2007).
+He argued in particular that Russia's mission was to integrate the former Soviet republics into a “liberal empire”, while the key role in building this new empire was given to the conditional supply of energy to the post-Soviet countries (Papava, 2007).
 Chubais wrote that Russia was a “natural and unique leader” and that Russia’s ‘mission’ should be to promote Russian culture and protect Russian populations in the countries of the former Soviet Union.
-Only through “liberal empire”, by combining market liberalism and imperial principles, Chubais argued, ‘can Russia occupy its natural place alongside the United States, the European Union and Japan, the place designated for it by history’ (as cited in Wenger et al (2006: 219).
+Only through “liberal empire”, by combining market liberalism and imperial principles, Chubais argued, “can Russia occupy its natural place alongside the United States, the European Union and Japan, the place designated for it by history” (as cited in Wenger et al (2006, 219).

 According to Trenin (2011,148), Chubais was neither nationalist nor imperialist; rather, he attempted to gain more public legitimacy for economic reforms and thus, “sought to marry liberal capitalism and imperial tradition in Russia.”
 As a result, however, the ideas of Chubais’s “Liberal Empire” proved to be strikingly similar to the ideas of “sovereign democracy” proposed by the Kremlin’s chief political manager Vladislav Surkov in 2005.
 As Skidelsky (2007) has observed:

-“Surkov’s world view points to the same conclusion as Chubais’s.
-Russia is one of the world’s natural ‘great powers.’
+Surkov’s world view points to the same conclusion as Chubais’s.
+Russia is one of the world’s natural “great powers”.
 Greatness is defined by sovereignty.
 Sovereignty is conferred by history, geography, and the will to power.
-Some countries are destined to be sovereign, others to be subjects.”
+Some countries are destined to be sovereign, others to be subjects.

-Though Chubais publicly criticized the idea of ‘sovereign democracy,’ as Artemy Magun (2010) pointed out, the thesis of ‘liberal empire’ also meant the combination of liberal economic institutions with isolationism in politics.
+Though Chubais publicly criticized the idea of “sovereign democracy”, as Artemy Magun (2010) pointed out, the thesis of “liberal empire” also meant the combination of liberal economic institutions with isolationism in politics.
 As Maler (2007) concludes, overall the position of Russian liberal reformers could be described as “liberal conservatism.”

 Liberals after the Crimea Annexation